lmu-cmsi370-fall2016/assignments/hands-on-usability-study.md

 ## For Submission

 Perform a small-scale usability study comparing two systems of similar _utility_ but with differing user interfaces (_usability_).
 Document your study, its results, and your analysis in a report within this assignment’s repository.
 Use [Markdown (`.md`) format](https://guides.github.com/features/mastering-markdown/) for the report.
-[This template](report-template.md) is included in the repository so that you have a starting point for the document.
+A report template is included in the repository so that you have a starting point for the document.

 ### Determine Systems and Organize Groups
 We will first organize ourselves into teams of up to five (5) students, then designate a type of system or application with at least two functionally comparable products to each team.